 1. The Many Adventures of Winnie the Pooh

 2. It’s a Small World

-Mom’s review: A nice, easy-going, long and relaxing ride with no scary features at all!
-This is a great ride to go on if the park gets too hot and everyone needs a break.
-And I know many a nursing mom has found it to be the perfect place to feed a baby while still enjoying a ride.
+The attraction is a smart choice to go on if the park gets too hot and everyone needs a break in the air conditioning.
+I know many a nursing mom has found it to be the perfect place to feed a baby while still enjoying a ride.

 5. Mad Tea Party

-The fact that this ride can be “customized” for different ages is a big draw.
-When V was younger, we didn’t spin the teacup’s central wheel to make the cup spin more rapidly.
-On our last trip (3 1/2 years old), we decided that our fearless daughter was ready for a bigger thrill, and we turned up the speed to great effect.
+The fact that this ride can be “customized” for different ages is a big benefit.
+When our kids were younger and more cautious, we didn’t spin the teacup’s central wheel to make the cup spin more rapidly.
+But the time they were ready for some thrills as preschoolers, we turned up the speed to great effect.

 7. King Arthur’s Carrousel

 What toddler doesn’t love a carousel?
 King Arthur’s Carrousel one was our daughter’s favorite rides on our first visit to Disneyland when she was not quite 2 years old, and we continued to ride it several times on each return visit in her and her brother’s toddler years.